Fruit tree red spider mite – additional information

 Forecasting methods for fruit tree red spider mite suitable for use by growers have not been developed.
 However, population increase can be very rapid in hot weather and bronzing damage to the undersides of leaves can intensify rapidly.

-Chemicals that are used for control of mites on apple are not systemic.
+With the exception of spirotetramat, chemicals that are used for control of mites on apple are not systemic.
 Higher volume spray applications to give good cover are needed to get the best results.

 - Clofentezine (Apollo), spirodiclofen (Envidor) and tebufenpyrad (Masai) are approved for control of fruit tree red spider mite on apple.
+Spirotetramat (Batavia) is approved for control of sucking insect pests.

 - Clofentezine (Apollo) is an ovicide.
 If significant populations of overwintering eggs are present, a spray may be applied up to just before blossom before egg hatch commences.